Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 the "gold" patch that was developed by a human to correctly solve the issue.
 If they match, the candidate solution has correctly resolved the issue.

-These so called `test_patch` acceptance tests are only ever run outside of aider and the benchmark harness, and only to compute the number of correctly resolved instances.
+These acceptance tests are only ever run outside of aider and the benchmark harness, and only to compute the number of correctly resolved instances.
 They are never run, used, or even visible during aider's attempts to solve the problems.